Summoner Basic Guide

 Phoenix will automatically cast Everlasting Flight, a passive AoE regen with healing potencies on par with various healer abilities.

-Moreover, instead of Deathflare (a damage oGCD), we gain Rekindle instead as the Astral Flow equivalent.
+Moreover, instead of Sunflare or Deathflare (a damage oGCD), we gain Rekindle as the Astral Flow equivalent.
 Rekindle is a single target healing ability.
 More information on these abilities will be covered in the utility and support section.

 Phoenix’s other abilities are otherwise comparable to Bahamut.
 Summon Phoenix will also grant us elemental gems for subsequent primal phases.

-Enkindle Phoenix (Revelation) is a very hard hitting oGCD, much like Enkindle Bahamut (Akh Morn).
+Enkindle Phoenix (Revelation) is a very hard hitting oGCD, much like Enkindle Solar Bahamut (Exodus) or Enkindle Bahamut (Akh Morn).
 We also get new instant cast GCDs over Ruin III and Tri-disaster during the phase: Fountain of Fire for single target, and Brand of Purgatory for AoE.

 While Bahamut has an extra damaging oGCD (Deathflare), the potency from Phoenix’s other attacks are slightly stronger than Bahamut’s, resulting in them being very close in terms of total damage potency output.

-Phoenix is usually summoned during odd minutes, so if buffs are available, you should also use Enkindle Phoenix within them (e.g. Trick Attack, Astrologian cards, or modified raid buff windows done for optimization or specific killtimes).
-Fester from your odd minute Energy Drain can be used during these buffs, but can also be saved for 2-minute buff windows as long as they are used before the next Energy Drain.
+Phoenix is usually summoned during odd minutes, so if buffs are available, you should also use Enkindle Phoenix within them (e.g. Trick Attack, Astrologian cards, or modified raid buff windows done for optimization or specific kill times).
+Necrotize from your odd minute Energy Drain can be used during these buffs, but should be saved for 2-minute buff windows as long as they are used before the next Energy Drain.

 Potion Windows

-Outside of the opener, we generally aim for subsequent potion windows to be during our 6-minute demi-summon and party raid buff window.
+Outside of the opener, we generally aim for subsequent potion windows to be during our 6-minute demi-primal and party raid buff window.

-Outside of the opener, we try to catch four Festers, one demi-summon, and two primal summons within a potion window for maximum potency.
-The first demi-summon should be Titan, while the second can be Garuda or Ifrit depending on the encounter or killtime.
-In a vacuum or for general situations, Garuda with 1 Emerald Rite followed by a Swiftcasted Slipstream does slightly higher damage.
+Outside of the opener, we try to catch four Necrotizes, one demi-primal, and two primal summons within a potion window for maximum potency.
+The first primal should be Titan, while the second can be Garuda or Ifrit depending on the encounter or killtime.
+In a vacuum or for general situations, Garuda with one Emerald Rite followed by a Swiftcasted Slipstream does slightly higher damage.

 Garuda example: